-As the Continuum of Care lead agency, staff consulted with ESG recipients in the region to discuss new ESG regulations and to plan for the allocation of ESG funds.
+As the Continuum of Care lead agency, Collaborative Applicant and Administrative Entity, the San Joaquin County HCS Department consulted with ESG recipients in the region to discuss new ESG regulations and to plan for the allocation of ESG funds.
 ESG applications are accepted and the funds are allocated based on the requested amount and need.
-The San Joaquin County Health Care Services develops funding, policies, and procedures for the Homeless Management Information System (HMIS).
+The San Joaquin County HCS Department develops funding, policies, and procedures for the Homeless Management Information System (HMIS).
 Central Valley Low Income Housing Corporation (CVLIHC) serves as the administrator of the HMIS.
-SJC Health Care Services administers the SJCoC's programs and the ESG programs.
+SJC HCS administers the SJCoC's programs and the ESG programs.

-Additionally, members of the SJCoC board work with County staff in prioritizing goals and objectives for ESG funding for the upcoming program year.
+Additionally, members of the SJCoC board work with County staff in prioritizing goals and objectives for ESG funding for the upcoming program year through direct consultation and prioritization.
 A brief overview of the Consolidated Plan process and funding allocations was made to the SJCoC board in early 2020 as well.